-Now we are building over 150 bee hives a day, 5 days a week, in our local Zambian workshop.
-We have provided over 70,000 bee hives which will produce over 400 tonnes of delicious raw honey this year alone.
-This success has also allowed us to go some way to achieve our other goals for the Zambian communities by improving the lives and education for the local children.
+Currently, we build over 150 beehives a day, 5 days a week, in our local Zambian workshop.
+We have provided over 70,000 beehives to the local community, which will produce over 400 tonnes of raw honey in one year alone.
+Each new hive helps the bee population to thrive and therefore has a positive environmental impact.